AfricasVoices/EchoMobileTools/README.md

 This project is configured to use Python 3.6 by default, but all code is Python 2.7 compliant.

 ### Configuring Parameters
-By default, only the raw responses are downloaded.
+By default, the raw and labelled responses are downloaded, along with the name and phone number fields.

 To change this, set the `gen` parameter of the `report_generate_request` to a comma-separated list of the datatypes to download e.g. `gen: "raw,label,value,score"`.

-To add contact options, similarly set the `std_field` parameter in `report_generate_request` as a comma separated list, using one or more of the following options:
+To change the contact options, similarly set the `std_field` parameter in `report_generate_request` to a comma separated list, using one or more of the following options:
 `name,phone,internal_id,group,referrer,referrer_phone,upload_date,last_survey_complete_date,geo,locationTextRaw,labels,linked_entity,opted_out`